DeNetPRO/Node/readme.md

 #### Systemd service (Linux)
 - It is recommended to run as non-root user.
 - Follow [Step 4](#step-4-run-denet-node) first.
-  You should have config files in the path `/home/denet/.denode/`
+  You should have config files in the path `/home/denet/.denode/` (could be generated interactively in the console by running ./denode)
 - We used **denet** user as an example, replace it with your username.

 **/etc/systemd/system/denode.service**